Retrieval augmentation of large language models for lay language generation: Materials and methods

-Definition-based retrieval model is a straightforward method to add explanations of terms to the text.
-We use datasets derived from the UMLS \cite{bodenreider2004unified} and Wikipedia to augment the context of the source.
+The definition-based retrieval model uses a straightforward method to add explanations of terms to the text, by identifying definitions of terms that exist in a predefined lexicon.
+In our experiments, we used datasets derived from the UMLS \cite{bodenreider2004unified} and Wikipedia to augment the context of the source document.
 The UMLS includes medical term (entity $e$) and definition ($d$) pairs $\mathcal{D}_u=\{(e_i, d_i)\}$.
-For each source document $s$, we use Scispacy \cite{neumann2019scispacy} to identify the expression of normalized UMLS terms ${e_{u_1}, e_{u_2}, ..., e_{u_m}}$ in $s$.
-Then we add corresponding UMLS term definitions $d_{u_1}, d_{u_2}, ..., d_{u_m}$ to $s$ to obtain $\hat{s}$.
+For each source document $s$, we used Scispacy \cite{neumann2019scispacy} to identify the expression of normalized UMLS terms ${e_{u_1}, e_{u_2}, ..., e_{u_m}}$ in $s$.
+Then we added corresponding UMLS term definitions $d_{u_1}, d_{u_2}, ..., d_{u_m}$ to $s$ to obtain $\hat{s}$.
 The Wikipedia dataset includes keyword ($e$) and definition ($d$) pairs $\mathcal{D}_w=\{(e_i, d_i)\}$.
-For each source document $s$, we apply KeyBERT\footnote{https://github.com/MaartenGr/KeyBERT}, which uses BERT-embeddings and cosine similarity to find the sub-phrases in a document most similar to the document itself, to identify three keywords $(e_{w_1}, e_{w_2}, e_{w_3})=\text{KeyBERT}(s)$, add definitions of those keywords $d_{w_1}, d_{w_2}, d_{w_3}$ to $s$ to obtain $\hat{s}$.
-Lastly, we fine-tune the BART model using $\hat{s}$.
+For each source document $s$, we applied KeyBERT\footnote{https://github.com/MaartenGr/KeyBERT}, which uses BERT embeddings and cosine similarity to find the sub-phrases in a document most similar to the document itself, to identify three keywords $(e_{w_1}, e_{w_2}, e_{w_3})=\text{KeyBERT}(s)$.
+We obtained the definitions of those keywords, $d_{w_1} d_{w_2}, d_{w_3}$, from the Wikipedia dataset and added them to the end of the source document, $s$, to obtain $\hat{s}$.
+Lastly, we fine-tuned the BART model using $\hat{s}$.

-\subsection{Embedding-based explanation retrieval}
+\subsubsection{Embedding-based explanation retrieval}